pokeclicker/pokeclicker-wiki/data/Berries/Persim.md

 | [[File:Pecha.png\|32px]] [[Berries/Pecha]]    | 00:01:00      | 00:00:40                              | `N/A`                                 |

 #### Mutations
-Cheri Berries can mutate into the following Berries.
+Persim Berries can mutate into the following Berries.

 | Used In                                       | Other Requirements |
 | :---:                                         | :---: |